Let’s talk about the 3 Reasons Grooms Should Get A Custom Suit.

 - Un-shined shoes

-As I mentioned before, ladies, your dress has been perfectly fitted and tailored with multiple fittings in most cases.
+As I mentioned before, ladies, your dress has been perfectly tailored with multiple fittings in most cases.
 Why do you take so much time and effort?
 So you look and feel your best!
 Shouldn’t the same attention to detail taken with the groom?
 I think so, and it’s not just because I design and sell custom suits.

 Reason 3.
 Confidence